Dynamics Club

 Modeling Life by Alan Garfinkel, Jane Shetsov and Yina Guo (Teaching Materials)

-Date and Time: April 30 (Wednesday) at 11am Pacific Time / 2pm Eastern Time
+Date and Time: May 7 (Wednesday) at 9am Pacific Time / 5pm British Summer Time

 Abstract: